What is polymyalgia rheumatica?

 - Exercise – activity usually helps ease morning stiffness.
 Physiotherapy may be helpful to maintain mobility and reduce pain

-- Seek support from your doctor, pharmacist, rheumatologist, friends and family as you learn more about polymyalgia rheumatica and how to manage it.
+- Seek support from an arthritis educator at Arthritis New Zealand, your doctor, pharmacist, rheumatologist, friends and family as you learn more about polymyalgia rheumatica and how to manage it